-Termination of the contract comes as LIPA prepares to enter into contracts for new energy supplies from a 750-megawatt plant in Yaphank and several new renewable energy sources.
+Termination of the contract comes as LIPA prepares to enter contracts for new energy supplies from a 750-megawatt plant in Yaphank and and several new renewable energy sources.

-LIPA said expiration of the contract won't cause any near-term power shortages because power from the plant is still available through state-run power auctions.
-Also, because the Richard M. Flynn plant in Holtsville is a Long Island-based resource, its capacity is still available to be counted toward a state-mandated capacity requirement that LIPA must fulfill to meet the region's peak summer needs, the utility said.
+LIPA says expiration of the contract doesn't present it with any near-term power supply shortages because power from the plant is still available through state-run power auctions.
+In addition, because the Richard M. Flynn plant in Holtsville is an Long Island-based resource, its capacity is still available to be counted toward a state-mandated capacity requirement that LIPA must fulfill to meet the region's peak summer needs, LIPA said.

 LIPA and NYPA say they are negotiating a new contract.
 People familiar with the talks say LIPA has sought more favorable financial terms from NYPA, the country's largest state public-power supplier.
 Disclosure of the expiration of the contract appeared in LIPA's year-end financial statement.

 "NYPA's objectives are to cover its cost to operate and maintain the facility at terms that are in the best interests of the Long Island ratepayers," NYPA spokesman Michael Saltzman said in written responses to Newsday questions.
 "Any future energy and capacity from the plant that NYPA does not provide to LIPA will be sold by NYPA into the New York Independent System Operator wholesale energy marketplace," Saltzman said.

 He said LIPA bought energy "at a discount and capacity at a fixed price to cover NYPA's costs to operate and maintain the plant."